Ebby Nelson-Addy

+Career

 Youth career

 Nelson-Addy started his career at Aston Villa at the age of eight, ultimately being released in the summer of 2012 after twelve years.
 He was part of the Villa academy side that lost the 2010 FA Youth Cup final 3–2 on aggregate to Chelsea, playing 90 minutes at right midfield for both legs.
 He also played for Aston Villa Reserves as they won the FA Premier Reserve League South and finished runners-up in the League final.

 Non-league

 Nelson-Addy joined Conference North side Brackley Town in March 2013 following his release from Aston Villa at the end of the previous season.
 He only managed one senior appearance that season before moving to Worcester City in the same league where he established himself in the first team.
 Nelson-Addy then moved back to Brackley Town for the following season, becoming a first-team regular, before transferring to Hartlepool United in March 2015.